AI-Driven Engineering Leadership

 Open case

-KORUS Consulting — service quality and profitability
+KORUS Consulting — turnaround and restored predictability

 Open case

-PersonaClick — personalization and ML at scale
+PersonaClick — ML and personalization at scale

 Modernized the personalization platform with ML and predictive analytics to remove infrastructure bottlenecks.